 - 1. Preheat the oven to 350°F (170°C).
 Butter an 8- or 9-inch square baking pan.

-- 2. Mix together the matzo flour or meal, sugar, and vanilla or vanilla sugar.
+- 2. In a large bowl, mix together the matzo flour or meal, sugar, and vanilla.

-- 3. Melt the bittersweet chocolate and butter together in a medium to large saucepan over low heat, stirring occasionally, until smooth.
-(Or you can opt to do this in a glass bowl in the microwave until the chocolate just starts to lose its shape, checking every 30 seconds or so.
-As soon as you stir the chocolate, it will melt completely.)
+- 3. Melt the bittersweet chocolate and butter in a medium-ish to large-ish saucepan over low heat, stirring occasionally, until smooth.
+(Or you can opt to toss them in a glass microwave-safe bowl and nuke them until the chocolate just starts to lose its shape, checking every 30 seconds or so.
+As soon as you stir the chocolate, it will melt completely.
+Stir until smooth.)
 Be careful not to scorch the chocolate or it will taste, you know, scorched.

-- 4. Remove the pan from the heat and stir the flour mixture into the chocolate mixture.
+- 4. Stir the flour mixture into the chocolate mixture.
 Add the eggs, brandy, walnuts, and chocolate chips or chopped chocolate, if using, and stir just until incorporated.

-- 5. Scrape the batter into the buttered baking pan and bake for close to 45 minutes, until a toothpick inserted in the center comes out dry.
-You may wish to start checking the brownies at 30 minutes.
-Let the pan of chocolatey goodness rest a few minutes, if you can stand the wait, before cutting it into squares.
+- 5. Scrape the batter into the prepared baking pan and bake until a toothpick inserted in the center comes out dry, about 45 minutes.
+You should probably start checking the brownies for doneness at 30 minutes.
+Let the pan of chocolatey goodness rest at room temperature for a few minutes, if you can stand the wait, before cutting into squares.
 Serve warm or at room temperature.

 *Matzo Flour Or Matzo Meal